CrowdStrike/crimson-falcon/docs/AlertsApi.md

 end

 api_instance = Falcon::AlertsApi.new
-body = Falcon::DetectsapiPatchEntitiesInvestigatablesV2Request.new({ids: ['ids_example']}) # DetectsapiPatchEntitiesInvestigatablesV2Request | request body takes a list of action parameter request that is applied against all \"ids\" provided
+body = Falcon::DetectsapiPatchEntitiesAlertsV2Request.new({ids: ['ids_example']}) # DetectsapiPatchEntitiesAlertsV2Request | request body takes a list of action parameter request that is applied against all \"ids\" provided

 begin
   # Perform actions on detections identified by detection ID(s) in request.
 Each action has a name and a description which describes what the action does.
+If a request adds and removes tag in a single request, the order of processing would be to remove tags before adding new ones in.
   result = api_instance.patch_entities_alerts_v2(body)
   p result
 rescue Falcon::ApiError => e